Investment and Insurance Products are Not Insured by the FDIC or Any Federal Government Agency,

 Well, we use that term out of respect.

-There’s usually (you know) a person — or a couple — who’s been responsible for the major wealth creation in the family,
+There’s usually (you know) a person — or a couple — who’s been responsible for the major wealth creation in

 and that’s the term that we use.